Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Introduction
-This python code is intended to automate/make easier the data extraction and cropping of satellite data from the netherlands space office (NSO).
+This python code is intended to automate/make easier the data extraction and cropping of satellite image data from the netherlands space office (NSO).
 NSO provides free satellite images from the Netherlands, but a downside is that the NSO does not provide satellite images fitted to a specific area but only a large overlapping region.
-This leads to a unnecessary large amount of data especially if you only want to study a smaller specific region and as such cropping is needed, which this package provides.
+This leads to a unnecessary large amount of data especially if you only want to study a smaller specific region and as such cropping is needed, which is what this package provides.

-This python code does the following steps, which can be done in a loop.
+This python code does the following steps:
-1. Searches the NSO for satellite images which contain a selected geoarea.
+1. Searches the NSO for satellite images which contain a selected geoarea in .geojson file.
 Parameters can used for how strict this containment should be.
 2. Downloads, unzips and crops the satellite image, found in step 1, to the selected area.
 3. An option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) or normalisation of the cropped region.
 4. Saves the cropped satellite image to a .tif file with the option to also save it as a geopandas dataframe.
 And deletes the unused data.